Manchester United news: Solskjaer tells flops to play well in pre-season for chance at future | Goal.com

 Ahead of a new campaign, Solskjaer this week welcomed the majority of his players back from holiday, and on Sunday they head to Australia at the outset of a pre-season tour.

-Solskjaer, asked if every player would begin with a clean slate and an opportunity to impress, said: "Yeah, there is a chance for everyone.
+Solskjaer, asked if every player would begin with a clean slate and an opportunity to impress, told the club's official website: "Yeah, there is a chance for everyone.
 They are all going to be a part of this.
 Well, most of them anyway."

 He related the situation to how he felt as a player with United during the Alex Ferguson era.